Technology That Makes a Difference

 Infrared absorption spectra of both used and unused oil samples show an absorption structure that differs from sample to sample and is indicative of changes in the physical and chemical properties of the lubricant.
 These spectra can be used to monitor the depletion of oil additives, the formation of by-products through chemical reactions that might take place during the high-temperature operation of the engine, and any change in the oil’s hydrocarbon chemical structure.
 These results indicate that infrared absorption spectroscopy is a viable technique for oil condition assessment and warrants further experimentation and analysis to understand the origin of different species and the variation of their concentrations so that they can be spectroscopically monitored.

 Using infrared optical spectrum analysis, concentrations of many contamination compounds in oil can be identified.
-Figure 3 below shows the spectrum differences indicating changes in concentration of contamination compounds at specified wavelength ranges.
+Figure 3 shows the spectrum differences indicating changes in concentration of contamination compounds at specified wavelength ranges.

 Optical sensors provide superior performance compared to other technologies and allow a quick and cost-effective prediction of oil and fluid conditions.
 Oil and fluid analysis using optical spectroscopy by FTIR has been used in industry and laboratory.
 However, current FTIR systems are usually large and developed for laboratory use purposes only.
 In order to develop an in-line oil analysis system, the sensor needs to be compact.
 LURACO researched and developed a simple and cost-effective IR sensor architecture for aircraft engine fluid sensing to detect infrared optical absorption coefficient shifts as fluid degrades.